Business people talking to illustrate "What Does a CFO Do?"

 What is a CFO?

-A chief financial officer (CFO) is an executive who oversees the financial activity of your entire company.
+A Chief Financial Officer (CFO) is an executive who oversees the financial activity of your entire company.
 In addition to managing your finance and accounting team, this person provides guidance and recommendations for how you can grow, scale, and fund your operations in a financially responsible manner.
 In other words, they look at everything about your business through a financial lens.
 Then they help you build strategies for achieving your short- and long-term goals given your financial constraints.

 So, what does a CFO do on a day-to-day basis?